Made in Britain: Plot

 They go to the races.
 Trevor seems to enjoy the experience but gets into an accident, after which his car will not restart, so he cannot complete the race.
 On the drive back to the assessment centre, Peter informs Trevor that he could join a racing team if he wishes and so would not need to steal cars any longer.
 Trevor remains silent.

 After everybody has retired to bed, Trevor wakes up Errol and shows him Peter's keys, which he has taken.
 Trevor and Errol make their way into the office, and Trevor finds their respective files.
-Trevor finds a report which says Errol will likely never return home.
+He then reads out Errol's report which says that Errol will likely never return home.
 He drops the files on the floor and tells Errol to urinate and defecate on them.
 Errol defecates on his files, and Trevor urinates on his.

-Trevor and Errol leave and steal the centre's Ford Transit minibus.
-After reaching Mr. Shahnawaz's neighbourhood they find his house, hurl stones through his windows and scream racial slurs, then get back into the minibus and drive away.
+Trevor and Errol leave and steal the center's Ford Transit minibus.
+After reaching Mr. Shahnawaz's neighborhood they find his house, hurl stones through his windows and scream racial insults, then get back into the minibus and drive away.
 Trevor drives to a police station and smashes the minibus into a car.
 Errol is rendered unconscious by the impact.
-Trevor runs away, after framing Errol by leaving him with Peter Clive’s keys, to be apprehended by the police.
+Trevor runs away, framing Errol by leaving him with Peter Clive’s keys, Errol was later apprehended by the police.

 Trevor spends the rest of the early morning making his way back to Harry Parker's home.
 Harry tells him to go back to the assessment center before it is too late.
 Trevor informs Harry of his misadventures and tells him that he is turning himself in.
 Giving up on him as a lost cause, Harry makes the necessary calls to the police.